sammacorpy/file_grouping_k_means/README.md

-# Complete Code is in proj.py
+ Complete Code is in proj.py

-# Any modification is highly welcomed
+Any modification is highly welcomed

-# -Shivam Kumar Verma